Grigortime/clock/README.md

 # clock
-A c# script that shows the player playing the game the current time.
+A c# script that shows the player playing the game the current time on a TextMeshPro.
 ONLY WORKS IN UNITY!!!
 Give credits to TMTime (me).